Bhaktapur Sightseeing Day Tour

-Before the unification of Nepal, Bhaktapur was an independent principality ruled by the Malla Kings, who were very much devoted to religion, culture and art.
+Moreover, before the unification of Nepal, Bhaktapur was an independent principality ruled by the Malla Kings.
+Malla who was very much devoted to religion, culture, and art.
 During the period many magnificent temples and mansions were built.
-This period is remembered as golden period in the Nepalese art and remains a unique example.
-The ancient Royal palace is remarkable and an excellent example of 18th century architecture made by king Bhupatindra Malla whose statue stands in front of the Golden Gate.
-Around the Durbar square the curio shops, woods and stone carvings, thangkas have become a good attraction.
+This period is remembered as a golden period in Nepalese art and remains a unique example.
+The ancient Royal palace is remarkable and an excellent example of the 18th-century.
+Art and architecture made by king Bhupatindra Malla whose statue stands in front of the Golden Gate.
+Around the Durbar square the curio shops, woods, and stone carvings, thangkas have become a good attraction.

-Golden Gate is the entrance to the main countyard of the Palace of 55 windows.
-It is built be King ranjit Malla, which is one of the most beautifil and richy carved specimens of its kind in the entire world.
+Golden Gate is the entrance to the main courtyard of the Palace of 55 windows.
+It is built by King Ranjit Malla, which is one of the most beautiful and richly carved specimens of its kind in the entire world.

-The Nyatapola Temple is the most dominantky lying in the south face of the squaare, named after its physical structure ( five tyres of roof).
+The Nyatapola Temple is the most dominant lying in the south face of the square, named after its physical structure ( five tires of the roof).
 It is made by King Bhupatindra Malla in 1702 A.D is dedicated to the Goddess Siddhi Laxmi.
 It is one of the tallest pagodas and is famous for its massive structure and subtle workmanship.

-Dattratraya Temple is built in 1417 A.D by King Yakshya Malla and his son Raja Malla is only the temple in Nepal which is dedicated to the God Dattatraya ( the combine incarnation of Supreme Gods of Hindusium, i.e. Lord Brahma, Vishnu and Shiva).
+Dattatreya Temple is built in 1417 A.D by King Yakshya Malla and his son Raja Malla is only the temple in Nepal.
+Which is dedicated to the God Dattatraya ( the combine incarnation of Supreme Gods of Hinduism, i.e. Lord Brahma, Vishnu, and Shiva).

-Note: Itinerary are fully flexible and we can customize trip plans according to your need, budget and time.
+Note: Itinerary is fully flexible and we can customize trip plans according to your need, budget and time.